ajay-k-24/BSE-WEB-PAGE-AJAY-K/index.md

-﻿#Gmailbox!
+﻿
-I am working on a gmailbox.
-My gmailbox is a mailbox that searches for new and unread emails.
+Hi my name is Ajay, and I am working on a gmailbox.
+This is a smart mailbox that searches for new and unread emails.
 When it finds new emails it will raise the flag of the mailbox using a servo motor.
 This could be very useful for students who get emails all the time.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|